 Size: Size is the physical dimension of the headset.
 Headset’s physical exteriors are measured in inches whereas the headphone drivers present inside are always measured in millimeters for some unknown reason.
 Driver sizes can range from 6-12mm (in small earbuds) to 40-100mm (in larger headsets).

-People tend to think that larger drivers is directly proportional to better sound quality especially more bass and dynamics, but this assumption is totally wrong.
-The bass might have a cleaner sound and the dynamics may have a small improvement but there is no real evidence supporting the assumption.
+People tend to think that more significant drivers is directly proportional to better sound quality, especially more bass and dynamics, but this assumption is wrong.
+The bass might have a cleaner sound, and the dynamics may have a small improvement, but there is no real evidence supporting the premise.

 Sensitivity: Sensitivity measures the loudness of a pair of headphones when played at a given power level.
 If a headphone has a higher sensitivity rating than another headphone which has a power level of one milliwatt, then the audio produced by the first headphone will be louder at that volume.

 This implies that the headset need not be cranked up too much.
 Since loudness is measured in decibels, anything below 90 decibels is considered low whereas anything above 110 decibels is considered to be on the high hand and to give you an idea, a sensitivity rating of 86dB (decibels) is considered relatively low, while anything above 110dB is on the high end.
 Some best gaming headset comes with balanced sensitivity.